-- Be a named driver - Make a booking with Mr Blake - Check the minibus before and after your journey ensuring it is left, clean and tidy for the next user. - Any issues must be reported immediately to Mr Blake. - Leave a list of pupils' names in the school office.
+- Be a named driver - Make a booking through the Room Booking System. - Check the minibus before and after your journey ensuring it is left, clean and tidy for the next user.
+Any issues must be reported immediately to Mr Blake. - Leave a list of pupils' names in the school office.